pclubiitk/pclub.in/_posts/2019-07-30-introlecturey19.md

 from slack announcements directly.

 ## Life@IITK
 Programming Club worked extremely hard this summer to design your life @ IITK.
 We've brought together the various factes that will span your wonderful journey through 4 years.
-You'll find your personal academic schedule, can subscribe to Gymkhana events, gloat over your PORs, feel hungry with the mess menus of all halls, not get lost with the Map and plan your year with a customizable callendar.
+You'll find your personal academic schedule, can subscribe to Gymkhana events, gloat over your PORs, feel hungry with the mess menus of all halls, not get lost with the Map and plan your year with a customizable calendar.

 ## Terminal
 A vital skill for any wanna-be programmer.